Facebook Tracking Pixel

 Nearly a quarter of the Great Smoky Mountains National Park is old-growth forest.
 The Park protects one of the largest blocks of deciduous, temperate, old-growth forest remaining on the continent.

-The following video project from Great Smoky Mountains Association was made possible by a grant from the Blue Ridge National Heritage Area.
+The following video project from Smokies Life was made possible by a Blue Ridge National Heritage Area grant.
 The video takes you on a journey through one of the most interesting mountain ecosystems in the country.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.
 Mention of trade names or commercial products does not constitute their endorsement by the U.S. Government.

 A Place of Cultural Preservation

-In addition to its natural attractions, the Great Smoky Mountains National Park is a place of cultural preservation, featuring some 77 historic structures which provide a window into how early inhabitants once lived in the area.
+In addition to its natural attractions, the Great Smoky Mountains National Park is a place of cultural preservation.
+It features some 77 historic structures that provide a window into how early inhabitants once lived in the area.

-The Park’s Mountain Farm Museum is an outstanding collection of historic log structures which includes a farmhouse, barn, apple house, springhouse and a working blacksmith shop.
+The Park’s Mountain Farm Museum is an outstanding collection of historic log structures, including a farmhouse, barn, apple house, springhouse, and a working blacksmith shop.

 At the nearby 1886 Mingus Mill, a miller demonstrates the process of grinding corn using a water-powered turbine rather than a water wheel.

-Within the picturesque Cataloochee Valley, the Park preserves remnant buildings from a once large and prosperous settlement.
-Cataloochee is a beautiful, fairly remote valley nestled on the North Carolina side of Great Smoky Mountains National Park.
+The Park preserves remnant buildings from a once large and prosperous settlement within the Cataloochee Valley.
+Cataloochee is a beautiful, fairly remote valley on the North Carolina side of Great Smoky Mountains National Park.
 Elk have been re-introduced into this part of the Park and can often be seen from the roadside.
-Learn more in this video from Great Smoky Mountains Association and the Blue Ridge National Heritage area.
+Learn more in this video from Great Smoky Mountains Association and the Blue Ridge National Heritage Area.

 Oconaluftee Visitor Center

-In April 2011, a 6,300 square foot visitor center was opened at the Park entrance near Cherokee.
-In addition to offering visitor information and orientation, the center also has museum-quality interpretive exhibits of the history of the park’s land, from pre-historic times through the 20th century.
+In April 2011, a 6,300-square-foot visitor center was opened near Cherokee’s Park entrance.
+In addition to offering visitor information and orientation, the center also has museum-quality interpretive exhibits on the history of the park’s land, from prehistoric times through the 20th century.

 The Oconaluftee Mountain Farm Museum in Great Smoky Mountains National Park is a collection of historic structures from throughout the park gathered and preserved as an outdoor living museum.